-

 - You may be asked straight out "what are your weaknesses?" or the question could be framed slightly differently such as "what is the one thing you would change about yourself?" or "what is the one thing you would need to focus on in order to perform effectively in this role?".

-- Avoid giving answers like "I have no weaknesses" or "I am a perfectionist" as this will sound like you are avoiding the question.
+- Avoid giving answers like "I have no weaknesses" or "I am a perfectionist".

 Unexpected 'Random' Questions